Black Sensual Theology (5 Effective Changes for Black Theology)

 If You Are Uncertain about Your Place in God’s Plan You Need to Learn This …

 Many black people are scared of death or worse scared of hell, especially the Christians and Christian influenced.
 They may say that Jesus has freed them from the fear of hell, but their relationship with Jesus is more so proof of their fear.
 They fear hell so much that they worship a white version of their redeemer, who is described in the Bible as having feet of fine brass (Revelations 1: 15).

-They fear hell so much that they say it doesn’t matter what colour God or Jesus are described as in the Bible as he loved everybody; when even Jesus himself said he was only sent to the lost sheep of the house of Israel.
+They fear hell so much that they say it doesn’t matter what colour God or the Messiah were described as in the Bible as they loved everybody; when even the Messiah himself said, “I am not sent but unto the lost sheep of the house of Israel” (Matthew 15: 24).
 They fear hell so much that they turn Israel into the Ashkenazis and say they are the only true Jews.

 Yet even the Ashkenazis say there are two types of Jew, some enlightened ones even say three: the Ashkenazis, of Eastern Europe; the Sephardis, of the Middle East and North Africa, though some migrated into Spain and Portugal; and the African Jews, those of southern Africa called the Lemba, those of eastern Africa called the Falasha, and those of western Africa becoming numerous tribes including the Ebos, the Yoruba, the Asante, the Fulani, and most of the tribes of Senegal, Mauritania and Mali.

 The fear of hell in these black people causes them to shun what they were told is worldliness in order to avoid hell.
 But those who taught them about heaven and hell are not the gatekeepers of heaven or hell so how would they know what causes one to go to either.